How to Build a Simple Skincare Routine That Works

 Overwhelmed by complicated skincare routines?
 Learn how to create a minimalist skincare routine that works for your skin’s needs, with inspiration from my own routine.

-Let’s be honest—skincare has become ridiculously overwhelming.
-Between influencers pushing 10-step routines, products packed with ingredients you can’t pronounce, and that nagging feeling of “Am I doing enough for my skin?” it’s no wonder so many of us feel pressured to add more and more steps to our routines.
-One of the main reasons I started writing this blog was exactly because I wanted to help others stuck in the same loop as me.
+Let’s be honest, skincare has become a little exhausting.
+Between influencers pushing 10-step routines, new “miracle” ingredients popping up every day, and that nagging feeling of “Am I doing enough for my skin?” it’s no wonder so many of us feel pressured to add more and more steps to our routines.
+One of the main reasons I even started writing this blog was exactly because I wanted to help people who feel like they’re stuck in the loop of constantly being “influenced”.

-Here’s the thing, though: A good skincare routine doesn’t have to be complicated.
+Because, here’s the thing: A good skincare routine doesn’t have to be complicated.
 In fact, I’d take consistency over complexity every single day of the week, and the easiest way to stay consistent with your skincare is to simplify it.
 So, if you’re struggling to put together a skincare routine that you can consistently follow, let’s break down how to create a minimalist routine that saves time and money, and gives your skin exactly what it needs.

 Start by Identifying What Your Skin Really Needs